gregmuellegger/gsoc2011-stuff/proposal.rst

 That's it so far with the proposal.
 In the following I will go a bit into the timeline that I have in mind for the implementation.

+1st week: Examing what unittests are available for the current form rendering and making sure they are stable for testing backwards compatibility during the project.

+2nd week: Converting the current layouts into template based renderers, ensuring backwards compatibility.

+3rd week: I will attend DjangoCon EU, giving a lightning talk about the revised form rendering and collecting more feedback in an open space.

-1st week: Starting to layout the documentation.
+4th week: Starting to layout the documentation.
 The form tag syntax based on discussions from the mailing list should already be finalized.

-2nd week: Examing what unittests are available for the current form rendering and making sure they are stable for testing backwards compatibility during the project.

-3rd week: I will attend DjangoCon EU, hopefully giving a talk about the revised form rendering and collecting more feedback in an open space.

-4th week: Converting the current layouts into template based renderers, ensuring backwards compatibility.

 Goal: no HTML should be left now in the python source.